HMS Africa (1905): Later operations

 When her refit was completed in March 1917, Africa was attached to the 9th Cruiser Squadron for service in the Atlantic Patrol and for convoy escort duties.
 She was based mainly at Sierra Leone and escorted convoys between Sierra Leone and Cape Town, South Africa.
 She underwent a refit at Rio de Janeiro, Brazil, from December 1917 to January 1918.
 In September 1918, while Africa was based at Sierra Leone, some of her crew became ill during the influenza pandemic that broke out that year.
 Their numbers virtually doubled each day from less than a handful at the start of the month until 9 September, when 476 crew members were reported ill.
 On that day, one crewman was reported dead of pneumonia following a case of influenza.
 Five more crewmen died on 12 September.
 The next day, another eight perished.
 On 14 September, ten more crewmen died.
 Africa sent burial parties ashore daily, and the ship was put into quarantine.
 By the time Africa hauled down her quarantine flag on 30 September 1918, 52 crew members had died of illness out of a total complement of less than 800.

 In October 1918, Africa returned to the United Kingdom; she went into reserve at Portsmouth in November 1918.
-Following World War I, Africa was briefly the depot ship of the 9th Cruiser Squadron and was employed as an accommodation ship.
+Following the First World War, Africa was briefly the depot ship of the 9th Cruiser Squadron and was employed as an accommodation ship.
 In December 1919 she was selected to replace the protected cruiser Diadem as stokers' training ship at Portsmouth, but this was cancelled.
 Africa was placed on the sale list in March 1920, and was sold for scrapping to Ellis & Company of Newcastle upon Tyne, England on 30 June 1920.
 She was scrapped at Newcastle.